SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 # Exercise 1 - Generating a Fiori elements app

-In this exercise, we will create an SAP Fiori elements application based on the given CAP service.
+In this exercise, you will create a SAP Fiori elements application of type List Report Object Page, based on the given SAP Cloud Application Programming Model sample service.
-For this we will make usage of the SAP Fiori Tools Application Generator.\
+For this you will make usage of the SAP Fiori Tools Application Generator.\
-We will consume our local CAP service and use the List Report Object Page floorplan.

-## Exercise 1.1 Using the UI Generator
+## Exercise 1.1 Using the SAP Fiori Tools Application Generator

 (1) In SAP Business Application Studio, invoke the Command Palette (View -\>Command Palette or ctrl+shift+p) and choose
  ![](./images/image2.png).